Habits and routines can help you progress forward or hold you back. How you begin your day is fundamental to your state of mind & heart.

 As soon as you wake up, get out of bed!
 Don't get caught up in anxious thoughts while lying in bed.
 Don’t think how bad things are or how tired you are.
 How you get out of bed sets up the rest of the day, so starting with healthy habits each morning will lead to beneficial outcomes.

 DRINK A BIG GLASS OF WATER

 Drink a full glass of water as soon as you wake up.
 This is critical for your health as you have just spent the last 7-10 hours with no food or drink.
 You are dehydrated, and your entire system desires water to arouse the joints & muscles and stimulate the activity of your organs (especially in the digestive tract & the heart)

 Morning meditation sets the tone for your entire day.
 It will help you be more focused, content, and optimistic.
 It will calm you down so you can focus more on what is important and stay away from vices and distractions.

 Studies also show that people who meditate daily have a lower risk of heart disease.

-Daily exercise is crucial to having a healthy heart, mind, and body.
+Daily aerobic exercise is crucial to having a healthy heart, mind, and body.

-Here’s a short, but high intense workout session to get your heart pumping
+Here’s a short but high intensity workout session to get your heart pumping

 Warm-up for 3-4 minutes at a fast walk or light jog;